Personal income tax information for same-sex married couples

 Answers to federal filing questions

-The Tax Department doesn't answer federal tax questions, including questions about:
+The Tax Department does not answer federal tax questions, including questions about:

 - elections available to married taxpayers,